Skip to main content

 Your header and footer contain crucial elements that are required to be on every email.
 Therefore these sections of the email should not be edited under any circumstance.
 These are the sections with a Crimson background on the top and bottom of every email.

 Header contents: the IUAA lockup, sender organization (group), and a link to view the message in a browser for accessibility.
+This *|LIST:NAME|* will auto-populate based on the audience list selected.

 Email template header